Habibullah (Bagram detainee)

-Mullah Habibullah was an Afghan who died while in US custody on December 4, 2002.
+Mullah Habibullah was an Afghan who died on December 4, 2002 while in US custody at the Bagram Collection Point, a US military detention center in Afghanistan.

 His death was one of those classed as a homicide, though the initial military statement described his death as due to natural causes.

-Habibullah's brother was a Taliban leader.
+Habibullah's brother was a Taliban commander.

 Carlotta Gall, The New York Times reporter in Afghanistan, was the first to discover the story in 2003.